savonet/book/streaming.md

 multiple icecast instances.

 The contents of each channel is indicated in the type of the values.
-For instance, we have seen that xthe type of `sine` is
+For instance, we have seen that the type of `sine` is

 ```
 (?amplitude : {float}, ?duration : float, ?{float}) ->